silexphp/Silex/doc/extensions/translation.rst

 * **translator.messages**: A mapping of locales to message arrays.
 This parameter contains the translation data in all languages.

+* **translator.validators**: A mapping of locales to validation messages arrays.
+This parameter contains the translation data of validation messages in all languages.

 * **locale** (optional): The locale for the translator.
 You will most likely want to set this based on some request parameter.
 Defaults to ``en``.